NVIDIA/aistore/docs/cli/bucket.md

-                        - all buckets, including accessible (visible) remote buckets that are _not present_ in the cluster --cached             list only those objects from a remote bucket that are present ("cached") --name-only          faster request to retrieve only the names of objects (if defined, '--props' flag will be ignored) --props value        comma-separated list of object properties including name, size, version, copies, and more; e.g.:
+                        - all buckets, including accessible (visible) remote buckets that are _not present_ in the cluster --cached             list only those objects from a remote bucket that are present ("cached") --name-only          faster request to retrieve only the names of objects (if defined, '--props' flag will be ignored) --props value        comma-separated list of object properties including name, size, version, copies and more; e.g.:
                         --props all
                         --props name,size,cached
                         --props "ec, copies, custom, location"